Evan Pilgrim: NFL career

-Pilgrim was drafted into the NFL by the Chicago Bears in the third round (87th pick overall) of the 1995 NFL Draft.
+Pilgrim was selected into the NFL by the Chicago Bears in the third round (87th pick overall) of the 1995 NFL draft.
 He played for the Bears from 1995-1997.
 Pilgrim played for the Tennessee Oilers for part of 1998, and for the Denver Broncos for a short time in 1999.
 Traded to the Atlanta Falcons, he finished his six-season career, playing in 32 games (10 with the Falcons).
 He played for the Falcons in 1999 in Super Bowl XXXIII.

 Life after the NFL

 Pilgrim retired from the NFL in 2001.
 He suited up as a player again to appear as a “prison guard” defensive lineman in the 2005 film “The Longest Yard,” starring Adam Sandler.
 He was the onfield coordinator for the film.

 Pilgrim married Andrea Terry in July 1992.
+He later married Christi Bollenbacher in July 2009.